MarelGuy/Jay/Updates/MAY.md

 ## 2022-05-06

 Here we are again.
 Today I'll work on the if else statement.
+Also, I'm using "Error" in a lot of places, that means that I need to make an actual error handler for that thing.